leandernikolaus/dat310exam/konte2019/README.md

 and the functions to read the data from file in `app.py`.

 Get entries: (frontend and backend)
-Make and receive AJAX request  2 encode and parse json (front and backend) 4 entries come from session 2 get entries is invoked on load 1
+* Make and receive AJAX request  2p
+* encode and parse json (front and backend) 4p
+* entries come from session 2p
+* getentries is invoked when page loads 1p

-Readfile:
+Readfile: (in backend `app.py`)
-Open file 1
+* Open file 1
-Parse data 2
+* Parse data 2
-add to session 1
+* add to session 1
-function is called 2
+* function is called 2
-Check session before calling function 2
+* Check session before calling function 2

-Set entries:
+Set entries: (frontend `data.js` and backend `app.py`)
-Makes AJAX request 1
+* Makes AJAX request 1p
-Makes POST 1
+* Makes POST 1p
-Sends the data 2
+* Sends the data 2p
-JSON 2
+* JSON 2p
-Add to session 1
+* Add to session 1p
-Invoke when data is updated on frontend 2
+* Invoke when data is updated on frontend 2p